Rebecca Pearson

 Faculty of Arts, Business, Law and Economics

-Rebecca Pearson is a PhD candidate, researcher and geographer in the School of Social Sciences at the University of Adelaide.
+Rebecca is a researcher and geographer in the School of Social Sciences at the University of Adelaide.
 She has taught across geography and environmental planning subjects at both undergraduate and Masters levels.
-Rebecca has recently published on the links between regenerative tourism and sustainable development in viticultural landscapes.
-Her expertise and research interests include environmental planning and governance, tourism and regional development, understanding social-ecological transitions, risk management, and the application of social theory.
+Rebecca recently completed her PhD, publishing on the links between regenerative tourism and sustainable development in viticultural landscapes.
+She has also previously researched and published on South Australia's renewable energy transition.
+Currently, Rebecca is part of an interdisciplinary research team at the University of Adelaide investigating the new Australian Fire Danger Rating System.
+She is also involved in curriculum development for the Department of Geography, Environment and Population.
+Rebecca's expertise and research interests include environmental planning and governance, tourism and regional development, understanding social-ecological transitions, bushfire and risk management, geography curriculum and pedagogy, and the application of social theory.

 • Education